privacyguides/privacyguides.org/docs/ai-chatbots.md

 - [:material-account-cash: Surveillance Capitalism](basics/common-threats.md#surveillance-as-a-business-model){ .pg-brown }
 - [:material-close-outline: Censorship](basics/common-threats.md#avoiding-censorship){ .pg-blue-gray }

-Since the release of ChatGPT in 2022, talking with Large Language Models (LLMs) has become common.
-LLMs can help us write better, understand unfamiliar subjects or answer a wide range of questions.
-However, the developers of those models need data to improve their models.
-Unfortunately, this often includes your conversations with the AI.
+Since the release of **ChatGPT** in 2022, talking with **Large Language Models** (*LLMs*) has become common. **LLMs can help us** write better, understand unfamiliar subjects or answer a wide range of questions.
+However, the developers of those models **need data to improve their models**.
+Unfortunately, this often **includes your conversations** with the AI.

+To solve this problem, you can use trusted and privacy-focused providers, or run AI models locally so your data never leaves your device.

 ## Recommended Providers